Excursión a Mina de Diamantes Culinan - en Español (Servicio en Privado)

 - A 232-carat white diamond sold for US$15.2 million in September 2014.

-This tour includes a visit to the surface of the mine, but for the adventurous, you can descend about 763 meters deep to witness the mining operations.
-If you desire this option, please select it when making your reservation.
+This tour includes a visit to the mine's surface, but for adventurers, you can descend about 763 meters deep to see the mining operations.
+If you wish for this option, please select it when making the reservation.
 After visiting the mine, you will have the opportunity to visit the mine's diamond store for an unforgettable jewelry and diamond shopping experience.

-Subsequently, we will take a short tour around the town and you will have the chance to visit small shops and make some purchases.
-If you wish, you can have lunch at one of the small and picturesque restaurants.
+Subsequently, we will take a short tour of the town and you will have the chance to visit small shops and make some purchases and, if desired, have lunch at one of the small, picturesque restaurants.

 Included